isomerpages/moe-rulangpri/_rulang-learning-experiences/Instructional Programme/Mathematics.md

 The Mathematics Department is committed to providing the teachers and pupils with the right environment and support so that:
 * The teachers will become specialists in Teaching and Learning of Mathematics, with their passion for teaching Mathematics sustained
 * Rulangnites will become Engaged Learners of Mathematics

+With engaging learners as our focus, the environment which the department would like to create is one where:
+* Assessments and Learning Experiences are meaningful and well-balanced
+* Curriculum Innovations are meaningful and well-balanced Mathematics Teachers are committed to improving themselves in order to seek breakthroughs